 Harte came to Elland Road in 1995, moving from Home Farm in Ireland.
-At Leeds he would start his nine year long stay with the club, becoming an integral part of the set-up alongside club legend and uncle Garry Kelly.
+At Leeds he would start his nine-year long stay with the club, becoming an integral part of the set-up alongside club legend and uncle Gary Kelly.

-The Whites finished fifth in 1998 and then third the following season.
+The Whites finished 5th in 1998 and then 3rd the following season.
 European glory followed – a UEFA Cup semi-final against Galatasaray, home draws against Barcelona and AC Milan earned him Champions League fixtures against Real Madrid, Lazio and Deportivo La Coruna and led to a semi-final clash against Valencia.

 On the international scene, Harte featured in all four of the Republic of Ireland's World Cup 2002 fixtures and amassed more than 60 caps in total.

 Three years in Spain saw Harte compete in La Liga with Levante before brief spells at Sunderland and Blackpool led him to Carlisle in 2009.

 Harte ended his first full season with the Cumbrians as top scorer, notching 18 goals from centre back, form which prompted Reading to sign him up – and, from the moment he scored on his Madejski Stadium debut, Royals fans knew it would be a decision the club wouldn’t regret.